xoxzo/blog.xoxzo.com/content/The Way We Work/Pitfalls-Remote-Work-en.md

 ###### Solution:

-The parents would take advantage of their parenting circle, or volunteer at the parent-teacher-association in the childrenís school.
+The parents would take advantage of their parenting circle, or volunteer at the parent-teacher-association in the children‚Äôs school.
 The singles could counter this by working at cafes and coworking spaces as often as possible.
-There are groups such as the ëJapan female freelance networkí, through which members can look for coworking partners to spend some physical face time with.
+There are groups such as the ‚ÄòJapan female freelance network‚Äô, through which members can look for coworking partners to spend some physical face time with.

 ##### 5. Problem: Ergonomics of home office